European maritime exploration of Australia: Dutch exploration

 "Those who sailed with the yacht of Pedro Fernandes de Queirós in the neighbourhood of New Guinea to 10 degrees westward through many islands and shoals and over 2, 3 and 4 fathoms for as many as 40 days, presumed that New Guinea did not extend beyond 10 degrees to the south.
 If this be so, then the land from 9 to 14 degrees would be a separate land, different from the other New Guinea".

-All charts and logs from returning VOC merchants and explorer sailors had to be submitted to Gerritsz and provided new information for several breakthrough maps which came from his hands.
-Gerritsz' charts would accompany all VOC captains on their voyages.
-In 1627 Gerritsz made a map, the Caert van't Landt van d'Eendracht, entirely devoted to the discoveries of the West Australian coastline, which was named "Eendrachtsland", though the name had been used since 1619.
+All charts and logs from returning VOC merchants and explorer sailors were required to be submitted to Gerritsz, and these charts and logs provided new information for several breakthrough maps which he produced.
+Gerritsz's charts later accompanied all VOC captains on their voyages.
+In 1627 Gerritsz made a map, the Caert van't Landt van d'Eendracht, entirely devoted to the discoveries of the West Australian coastline; this was named "Eendrachtsland", though the name had been used since 1619.

-On 1 May 1622, Englishman John Brooke in the Tryall, a British East India Company owned vessel of approximately 500 tons, on the way to Batavia made the second English voyage to use Brouwer's southern route.
-He sailed too far east and sighted the coastline of Western Australia at Point Cloates (about 22° latitude south), although he mistook it for an island sighted in 1618 by Janszoon (and in 1816 named Barrow Island by Phillip Parker King).
-They did not land there, and a few weeks later were shipwrecked on an uncharted reef northwest of the Montebello Islands (about 20° latitude south, now known as Tryal Rocks).
-The shipwreck caused the deaths of 93 men, but Brooke, his son John and nine men scrambled into a skiff and the ship's factor Thomas Bright and 35 others managed to save a longboat.
+On 1 May 1622, Englishman John Brooke in the Tryall – a vessel owned by the British East India Company weighing approximately 500 tons – on the way to Batavia, made the second English voyage to use Brouwer's southern route.
+Brooke sailed too far east and sighted the coastline of Western Australia at Point Cloates (about 22° south latitude); however, he mistook it for an island sighted in 1618 by Janszoon (and in 1816 named Barrow Island by Phillip Parker King).
+Brooke and his crew did not land there, and a few weeks later they were shipwrecked on an uncharted reef northwest of the Montebello Islands (about 20° south latitude, now known as Tryal Rocks).
+The shipwreck caused the deaths of 93 men.
+But Brooke, his son John and nine men scrambled into a skiff, and the ship's factor Thomas Bright and 35 others managed to save a longboat.
 Brooke sailed separately to Java.
-Bright and his crew spent seven days ashore on the Montebello Islands, before sailing the longboat to Bantam in Java.
-This was the first recorded shipwreck in Australian waters and first extended stay in Australia by Europeans.
+Bright and his crew spent seven days ashore on the Montebello Islands before sailing the longboat to Bantam in Java.
+These events were the first recorded shipwreck in Australian waters and the first extended stay in Australia by Europeans.